 The Future Homes Standard offers two compliance routes during the transition period: SAP 10.3 (an updated version of the familiar SAP methodology) and HEM (the government's new half-hourly dynamic simulation).
-Both routes demonstrate compliance against the same FHS notional building, but the underlying calculations differ significantly.
+Both routes achieve the same FHS performance standard, but they use different notional building specifications and different underlying calculations.
 This page compares the two routes to help assessors, architects, and developers choose the right approach for their projects.

 Side-by-Side Comparison